yuwang531/academic-kickstart/content/publication/wang-attackresilient-supervisory-control-2019/index.md

 ---
-title: "Attack-Resilient Supervisory Control with Intermittently Secure Communication"
+title: "Attack-Resilient Supervisory Control of Discrete-Event Systems"
 date: 2019-01-01
-publishDate: 2019-11-13T00:53:51.842359Z
+publishDate: 2019-11-28T23:30:43.960334Z
-authors: ["Yu Wang", "Miroslav Pajic"]
+authors: ["Yu Wang", "Alper Kamil Bozkurt", "Miroslav Pajic"]
-publication_types: ["1"]
+publication_types: ["2"]
-abstract: "In this work, we study supervisory control of discrete event systems in the presence of network-based attacks on information delivered to and from the supervisors.
-The attacks are modeled by finite state transducers (FSTs), having the ability to nondeterministically rewrite a word to any word of a regular language.
-A desired language is called controllable if there exists a security-aware supervisor that ensures that the restricted language executed by the plant for any possible attack behavior is the desired one – we refer to such supervisors as attack-resilient.
-First, we solve the problem of computing the maximal controllable sub-language (MCSL) of a desired language and propose the design algorithm for an attackresilient supervisor, in scenarios where no security guarantees exists for communication between the plant and the supervisor.
-Then, we consider the case where the supervisor has active but intermittent access to a size-limited secure channel, which ensures integrity and availability of the data transmitted over it.
-Specifically, we propose the notion of accessibility as a measure of distance between a language and its sub-language, and show that a desired language is controllable with intermittently secure communication if and only if its difference from its MCSL without secure channel is bounded by the accessibility measure.
-Finally, we illustrate our approach on several examples."
+abstract: "In this work, we study the problem of supervisory control of discrete-event systems (DES) in the presence of attacks that tamper with inputs and outputs of the plant.
+We consider a very general system setup as we focus on both deterministic and nondeterministic plants that we model as finite state transducers (FSTs); this also covers the conventional approach to modeling DES as deterministic finite automata.
+Furthermore, we cover a wide class of attacks that can nondeterministically add, remove, or rewrite a sensing and/or actuation word to any word from predefined regular languages, and show how such attacks can be modeled by nondeterministic FSTs; we also present how the use of FSTs facilitates modeling realistic (and very complex) attacks, as well as provides the foundation for design of attack-resilient supervisory controllers.
+Specifically, we first consider the supervisory control problem for deterministic plants with attacks (i) only on their sensors, (ii) only on their actuators, and (iii) both on their sensors and actuators.
+For each case, we develop new conditions for controllability in the presence of attacks, as well as synthesizing algorithms to obtain FST-based description of such attack-resilient supervisors.
+A derived resilient controller provides a set of all safe control words that can keep the plant work desirably even in the presence of corrupted observation and/or if the control words are subjected to actuation attacks.
+Then, we extend the controllability theorems and the supervisor synthesizing algorithms to nondeterministic plants that satisfy a nonblocking condition.
+Finally, we illustrate applicability of our methodology on several examples and numerical case-studies."
-featured: false
+featured: true
-publication: "*58th IEEE Conference on Decision and Control (CDC)*"
+publication: "*IEEE Transactions on Automatic Control (TAC) (Under Review)*"
 ---